trentlarson/P2P-Docs/README.md

 User Story Details, By Priority
 --------------------

- * import "tree-of-interest" (by GEDCOM file, or better one individual's ancestry GEDCOM file), then search incoming files for new matches
+ * import "tree-of-interest" (by GEDCOM file, or, better, one individual's ancestry GEDCOM file), then search incoming files for new matches
+   * index tree-of-interest into DB
+   * search files for data within tree
+   * mark interesting files
  * store non-diffable (or ignored) files in DB rather than keeping copy of everything in reviewed
- * Doc Changes
  * remove the static Ruby class variable that's not static (in settings.rb)
  * only keep copies of selected files (not all of them)
  * default to versioned files, but allow to overwrite (both incoming and outgoing)